shopware5/devdocs/source/developers-guide/http-cache/index.md

 The `time` column the caching time in seconds (TTL).
 Only controllers / pages in this will be cached at all.
 * [Controller tags not to be cached](/blog/2015/02/11/understanding-the-shopware-http-cache/#nocache-tags): Do not cache these controllers if the user session has a certain state.
-The rule of thumb is: if a user is logged in, the `price` tag is active, if some items are in the cart or the `checkout` tag is active.
+The rule of thumb is: if a user is logged in, the `price` tag is active, if some items are in the cart, the `checkout` tag is active.
 So, as you can see, Shopware will not cache listing pages of logged in users - they might have different prices.
 See the link before for more details.